-Following the transaction, Transat will continue to operate a sales entity in France, namely ACF (Air Consultants France), whose objective is to sell Air Transat seats through the Global Distribution System (GDS) and to make arrangements with other distributors, such as tour operators, travel agencies and online travel agencies (OTA).
-Under the purchase agreement entered into by TUI AG and Transat, Transat has agreed to not act as a tour operator for a period of two years.
+Following the transaction, Transat continues to operate a sales entity in France, namely ACF (Air Consultants France), whose objective is to sell Air Transat seats through the Global Distribution System (GDS) and to make arrangements with other distributors, such as tour operators, travel agencies and online travel agencies (OTA).
+Under the purchase agreement entered into by TUI AG and Transat, Transat has agreed to not act as a tour operator for a period of two years, namely until 2018.